What Climate Change Means for Regions Across America

 By Dr. John P. Holdren and Dr. Kathryn D. Sullivan

 Today, the Obama Administration unveiled the Third U.S. National Climate Assessment (NCA)—the most comprehensive, authoritative scientific report ever generated about climate changes that are happening now in the United States and further changes that we can expect to see throughout this century.
-The report—a key deliverable of President Obama’s Climate Action Plan—confirms that
+The report—a key deliverable of President Obama’s Climate Action Plan—confirms that climate change is affecting Americans in every region of the United States and key sectors of the national economy.

 This NCA embodies the concept of “actionable science” called for in the President’s Climate Action Plan.
 It communicates the impacts of climate change according to geographic region of the United States, and by economic and societal sector—including agriculture, energy, and health.
 These tailored findings help translate scientific insights into practical, useable knowledge that can help decision-makers and citizens anticipate and prepare for specific climate-change impacts.